 AI-powered mobile testing framework enables authoring and executing tests using natural language, supports on-device execution, offers custom agent tools, and provides detailed reporting with Maestro integration.

-trailblaze device
+trailblaze device list

-trailblaze snapshot # See what's on screen
+trailblaze snapshot -d android # See what's on screen

 Drop this into a Claude Code, Codex, or Goose session to let it drive: